Sophiatown: Forced removals

 When the Sophiatown removals scheme was promulgated, Sophiatown residents united to protest against the forced removals, creating the slogan "Ons dak nie, ons phola hier" (roughly, "we won't move").
+As one of the oldest black settlements in Johannesburg, it held an almost symbolic importance for its black inhabitants.
 Figures like Nelson Mandela were key to the resistance.
 Some whites, like Father Trevor Huddleston, Helen Joseph and Ruth First also played an important role.

-On 9 February 1955, 2,000 policemen, armed with handguns, rifles, and clubs known as knobkierries, forcefully moved the first batch of black families from Sophiatown to Meadowlands, Soweto.
+Despite a vigorous ANC protest campaign and worldwide publicity, the removal of Sophiatown began on 9 February 1955 under the Western Areas Removal Scheme.
+In the early hours, 2,000 policemen, armed with handguns, rifles, and clubs known as knobkierries, forcefully moved the first batch of black families from Sophiatown to Meadowlands, Soweto, on a large track of land that the government had purchased in 1953.
 In the years that followed, other blacks were removed, and the Coloured evicted to Eldorado Park outside of Johannesburg, in addition to Westbury, Noorgesig and other coloured townships; the Indians were moved to Lenasia; and the Chinese moved to central Johannesburg.
 Over eight years Sophiatown was flattened and removed from the maps of Johannesburg.
+It was replaced with new white suburb named Triomf (Triumph).

 During the forced removals, some displaced individuals found temporary shelter and support at the Albert Street Methodist Church, Johannesburg, which became a notable sanctuary for anti-apartheid activists and the homeless.